-Do you need to apply for Continuing Healthcare?
+Do you need to apply for NHS continuing healthcare?

 'Capacity' is defined in the Mental Health Act 2007.
 If an individual does not have 'capacity' they may need an independent advocate.